Richard Tice: International politics

 In 2022, Tice co-authored with Sam Ashworth-Hayes a paper for the Henry Jackson Society which argued that international sanctions failed to deter Russia from invading Ukraine and that this should be a lesson for the West's approach to China on the issue of Taiwan.
 They wrote that "sanctions against China should be planned in advance, and clear warning given to relevant private sector actors and sectors that they will be expected to cease business with China in the event of a conflict with Taiwan".

 When referring to the U.S. Republican Party politician, Ron DeSantis in late April 2023, Tice described him as "a courageous, bold leader and that's very interesting" and someone who "doesn't muck about — he just gets stuff done and tells it as it is" and said that he was trying to establish links with DeSantis.

 During Prime Minister's Question Time in February 2025, Tice argued that British tax money should not be used to fund UNRWA and stated that the organisation is "riddled with Hamas sympathisers" citing evidence given by British-Israeli hostage Emily Damari who had been held captive by Hamas.
-In May 2025, Tice gave a keynote speech at an event in Hampstead organised by the National Jewish Assembly in which he said the “scariest and hardest” thing to do in the House of Commons was to speak up for Israel and the Jewish community.
+In May 2025, Tice gave a keynote speech at an event in Hampstead organised by the National Jewish Assembly in which he said the "scariest and hardest" thing to do in the House of Commons was to speak up for Israel and the Jewish community.
+In October 2025 he described the Gaza Strip famine as "a blatant lie", saying he had witnessed "great convoys of lorries...loaded up with vital aid" entering Gaza during a visit to the border.

 Tice strongly criticised Starmer's handling of the scandal surrounding Peter Mandelson's relationship with sex offender Jeffrey Epstein, accusing him of a "woefully incompetent judgment" and of "misleading" Parliament.
-He and Reform UK have also raised questions about the vetting process for the appointment.
+He and Reform UK have also raised questions about the vetting process for Starmer's appointment of Mandelson as British Ambassador to the United States.
 Tice stated that Starmer humiliated the country by appointing Mandelson despite public knowledge of his links to Epstein.
-Tice claimed Starmer misled the House of Commons by first expressing confidence in Mandelson on September 10, then sacking him a day later.
+Tice said Starmer misled the House of Commons by first expressing confidence in Mandelson on 10 September 2025 then dismissing him a day later.
 He also questioned how Starmer could credibly maintain his confidence in Mandelson with the emerging evidence.
 Tice and Reform UK have challenged the vetting process, stating that Starmer was wrong to claim that "full due process" had been followed.
 This came after it was revealed that Mandelson was not subjected to in-depth security vetting until after his appointment was announced.

-Tice, alongside other MPs, has called for a Cabinet minister to come to Parliament and explain what was known and when.
-He has also questioned whether Mandelson will lose the Labour whip or be forced to resign from the House of Lords.
-Tice has suggested that Starmer would be "very lucky" to last as prime minister until May 2026, indicating his belief that the scandal will significantly damage Starmer's political standing.
+Tice supported Israel and the USA from the outset of the 2026 Iran War.
+He said that if Reform was in government, "we would be helping the Americans and the Israelis in any way they saw appropriate".
+Tice said that the conflict would cause a "short-term bump" but the medium and long-term opportunities were "potentially very good for everybody".